A Homeowner’s Guide to Frozen Pipes

 Apply Direct Heat

-Thawing a frozen pipe is straightforward if it’s exposed.
+Thawing a frozen pipe is more straightforward when it’s exposed.
 However, if the frozen pipe is inside a wall, you may need to expose it, which should only be a last resort.
 Do this only if you’re certain of the pipe’s location and cannot contact a plumber.

-Some homeowners opt to cut into the wall, rather than risk water damage when the pipe bursts.
-If you decide to expose the frozen pipe or if it’s already accessible, you can safely use one of the following methods to apply direct heat and thaw it:
+Some homeowners opt to cut into the wall rather than risk water damage when the pipe bursts.
+If you decide to expose the frozen pipe or if it’s already accessible, you can safely use one of the following methods to apply direct heat to the frozen area and thaw it:

 - An electric heating pad or blanket

-- An automatic electrical heat tape with rubber insulation
+- Automatic electrical heat tape with rubber insulation

 For best results, use any of these methods in conjunction with raising the thermostat if the pipe is indoors.